-The CUSOM Faculty Senate is the representative body for the faculty of the Campbell University Jerry M. Wallace School of Osteopathic Medicine.
+The CUSOM Faculty Senate is the representative body for the faculty of CUSOM.
 The CUSOM Faculty Senate serves as a forum for free and open faculty discussion of issues relevant to CUSOM and Campbell University.
 It also serves as an advisory body to the Dean of CUSOM as needed and, through the Dean, to the President and Board of Trustees of Campbell University.